 That’s all for this Appium Tutorial.
 I hope you successfully installed and configured all settings and run your mobile automation code.

-If you have any question please write a comment, me or another expert will help you.
+If you have any questions please write a comment, me or another expert will try to help you.

 Do you want to learn Appium Actions such as Tab, MultiTouch, Press, Swipe?